hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

         - identified by analysis of their behaviour
         - so, resources can be targetted at a possible perpetrator

+- risk analysis
+    - Qualitative risk analysis to prioritise risks for analysis
+    - Quantitative risk analysis
+        - of likelihood of occurrence/probabilities
+        - of consequences of occurrence
+    - To identify effect/cost of risks caused by e.g.
+        - loss of access to premises
+        - loss of data
+        - loss of it function
+        - loss of skills
+    - Produce a computer simulation of the disaster
+    - Produce a report of the risks.

 ## Laws

 ### Acts